 The Law in These Parts: Israeli military justice in the Occupied Territories

-The filmmaker, although a self-acknowledged legal outsider, conducts a series of interviews with the professionals charged with setting up and carrying out the occupation’s legal regime from 1967 to present.
-The film was far and away one of the best and most important shown at the San Francisco International Film Festival last year.
+The filmmaker, although a self-acknowledged legal outsider, conducts a series of interviews with the professionals charged with setting up and carrying out the occupation regime from 1967 to present.
+The film was far and away one of the best and most important shown at the San Francisco International Film Festival this year.

 The filmmaker’s interviewing technique develops from a tone of respect, occasional admissions of ignorance and almost child-like curiosity into a subtle, but highly effective form of cross examination of Israeli officials.
 What emerges, although largely hidden from public scrutiny as the filmmaker reminds us, is something already understood by every Palestinian.